StroeerSE/StroeerBeaconSDK_Android/readme.md

 1. Use the Google advertising ID.
 2. Define a custom advertising ID which is a custom string.

-> **NOTE:** By default the SDK tries to fetch the advertising ID.
+> **NOTE:** By default the SDK tries to fetch the system advertising ID.
 According to the Google advertising policy the SDK will not read the advertising ID if the user has enabled `Limit Ad Tracking`.
 **Please consider Google's advertising policy:** https://play.google.com/about/monetization-ads/ads/disruptive/

 #### system advertising ID (Google advertising ID)